geodynamics/citcoms/README.md

     - ```exit_at_present``` (bool)
     - modifications made in main time loop in bin/Citcom.c
     - needs testing

+#### Extended-Boussinesq modifications (grep for 'DJB EBA')
+1. depth-dependent scaling for the dissipation number this effectively scales the adiabatic, viscous, and latent heating and can be useful to avoid large heating in certain radial parts of the domain, notably the surface when velocity bcs are imposed

 ### Code features NOT implemented